Unit 5 - Practice Quiz

 Exchange Rate Hard

-A. Competitiveness decreases because the real exchange rate appreciates.
+A. Competitiveness increases because the real exchange rate depreciates.

 B. Competitiveness increases because the nominal depreciation outweighs the inflation differential.